 There is an increased risk of material misstatement to the Rush River Water Resource District's financial statements even though the errors were corrected by management during the audit.

 Cause

-Rush River Water Resource District may not have a proper review process in place to ensure the financial statements are complete and accurate.
+Rush River Water Resource District does not have sufficient procedures in place to ensure an accurate listing of retainage payable which are used in the preparation of its financial statements.

 Criteria